gaoxin492/TinyRecursiveModels/README.md

 | TRM-Att | 7M | 77.71 | 78.70 | 41.00  | 3.33 |
 | TRM-MLP | 5M | 84.80 | / | / | / |

-In the first training run, I didn’t plot the pass@k curves — I’ll include them in the next updated results.
-For the ARC experiments, I have increased the number of training epochs, and the performance is expected to improve further.

 ### Model Checkpoints on Hugging Face
 [TinyRecursiveModel-Maze-Hard](https://huggingface.co/Sanjin2024/TinyRecursiveModel-Maze-Hard)